RameshCKrishnan/comand_line_test/README.md

 git cherry-pick <commit>:
 cherry picks the selected commit  and adds the commit to the working copy

-git cherry-pick <commit1> <commit2>
-to cherry pick more than one commit in the order from left to right

 git cherry-pick -n <commit>:
 cherry picks the selected commit and applies the changes to the current working copy but doesn't add the commit